patternpack/patternpack/readme.md

 Running `grunt` with this will auto-generate all necessary files on initial run.

 To learn more about PatternPack, check out the [Guides and Resources](https://github.com/patternpack/patternpack/blob/master/docs/docs.md).
+We also have a [Slack channel](http://slack.patternpack.org/) available.

 ## PatternPack Task
 _Run this task with the `grunt patternpack` command._